finwo/tinydns/README.md

 This is a tiny DNS server with simple JSON config written in C.

+## Dependencies

+This project relies on the [dep package manager][gh-dep] to manage it's dependencies

 ## Features

 * filesize is just only 20Kb!